 Also there are washers and pins which are used to hold the plates in their respective positions.

 By this time we are familiar with the idea about what does a heat exchanger do.
 The basic function of it has been discussed in the above sections.
-Now we will look into more detailed explanation of how does a heat exchanger work and we will be discussing the way of working of both the type of heat exchanger here individually.
+Now we will look into more detailed explanation of how does a heat exchanger work and we will be discussing the way of working of both the types of the heat exchanging here individually.

 These have a varied range of applications as we see there are many equipments which we use needs cooling or thermal assistance.
 In such cases either to increase temperature like increasing lube oil temperature to maintain it’s viscosity or to cool down the jacket cooling water , they can be used in both the cases.